 One server with at least 2 CPU cores, 16GB RAM, and local storage as needed.

 Enterprise-grade Linux distribution with full support from an operating system vendor.
-We recommend both RedHat Enterprise Linux and SUSE Linux Enterprise Server 12.
+We recommend Ubuntu 20.04, RedHat Enterprise Linux and SUSE Linux Enterprise Server 12+.

 SSL Configuration